godot-escoria/escoria-docs/api/ESCExecution.md

 Return codes handled by events
 * RC_OK: Event run okay
-* RC_CANCEL: Cancel all scheduled and queued events
+* RC_CANCEL: Cancel all scheduled and queued events.
+This return code tells the Event Manager that no execution is required for this command (such as "stop" and "repeat")
 * RC_ERROR: Error running a command
 * RC_REPEAT: Repeat the current scope from the beginning
+* RC_INTERRUPTED: Event was interrupted

 ### RC\_ERROR